 Yes, I know, I just said carry on.
 However, some people look at me as crazy when I say this.
 If you looked at #2 and said “yeah ok,” don’t worry.
 I know there are some people (hi Mom!) who simply can’t/won’t/don’t want to pack lightly, and that’s okay!
 By checking a bag, you have less to go through security with (and no liquids to take out), and less to have in a line and trekking around the airport.
 Bonus, no trying to figure out how you’re going to fit into a bathroom stall with your luggage.
 There are pros/cons to both ways of packing.

 I do check a bag when needed – when we went to Finland, it was not possible to pack all of our snow gear in our carry-on luggage.
-In those cases, Spencer and I try to share one checked bag to save time in the airport.
+In those cases, Spencer and I do our best to share one checked bag to save time at the airport.

 This was a beautiful change in flying.
 Skip the annoying check-in lines by doing it online.
 (Honestly, I find the most impatient people are at the check in line so if you can avoid this great.)
 If you’re flying internationally, check online a few days before your flight to make sure the airline doesn’t need more information for check-in.
 Usually, this is a quick form online, just more information about your passport.
 By checking in and having your boarding pass either on your phone or printed out, you can either go straight to security or check a bag line near your airline’s check-in gate.
 Be sure to read my long-haul flight tips to be even more prepared for your flight!